AlexSergey/rockpack/README.md

 ***
 ### @rockpack/codestyle

-This is an efficiently customized Eslint with many best practice rules and additions.
+This is an efficiently customized Eslint with many best practical rules and additions.

 <a href="https://github.com/AlexSergey/rockpack/blob/master/packages/codestyle/README.md" target="_blank">More details...</a>
 ***